 One of the underlying drivers for CAE's expertise and capabilities is the increasing use of synthetic training throughout the defence community.
-More defence forces and governments are increasingly adopting synthetic training for a greater percentage of their overall training approach because it improves training effectiveness, reduces operational demands on aircraft, lowers risk compared to operating actual weapon system platforms and significantly lowers costs.
+More defence forces and governments are increasingly adopting synthetic training for a greater percentage of their overall approach because it improves training effectiveness, reduces operational demands on aircraft, lowers risk compared to operating actual weapon system platforms and significantly lowers costs.
 Synthetic training offers defence forces a cost-effective way to provide realistic training for a wide variety of scenarios while ensuring they maintain a high state of readiness.
 The higher cost of live training and the desire to save aircraft for operational use are two factors prompting a greater adoption of synthetic training.
 The nature of mission-focused training demands at least some live training; however, the shift to more synthetic training is advancing.
-The U.S. Navy reports the share of simulation-based training on some of their existing aircraft platforms could increase to nearly 50% by 2020, and for new aircraft such as the P-8A the training program has been designed for approximately 70% synthetic training.
+The U.S. Navy reports the share of simulation-based training on some of their existing aircraft platforms could increase to nearly 50% by 2020, and for new aircraft such as the P-8A, the training program has been designed for approximately 70% synthetic training.
 Because of the high cost associated with conducting live training exercises, most defence forces are beginning to rebalance the mix of LVC training and shift more of the training curriculum to virtual and constructive simulation.
-An example are the contracts that CAE won under the U.S. Air Force KC-135 program to upgrade a range of KC-135 aircrew training devices so that they can be used on the United States Air Force's Distributed Training Center Network, thus providing them the ability to conduct distributed, virtual tanker training.
+An example are the contracts that CAE won under the USAF KC-135 program to support the Mobility Air Force Distributed Mission Operations initiative of the USAF.
+CAE has upgraded a range of KC-135 aircrew training devices that are now authorized to be used on the USAF's Distributed Training Center Network, thus providing the USAF the ability to conduct distributed, virtual tanker training.